linghuiluo/linghuiluo.github.io/README.md

 ## Life Outside of Work
 Together with her husband Linghui keeps three beloved pets: a dog (Java), a cat (Alan) and a black cat (Hacker).
-She loves to spend her time with her pets and do sports such as bouldering, water skiing, snowboarding and swimming.
+She loves to spend her time with her pets and do sports (before COVID-19) such as bouldering, water skiing, snowboarding and swimming.
-She also enjoys music and tries to learn playing musical intructments.
-Currently she is learning cello.
+She also enjoys music and plays the cello.

 ## Contact
-Please send an email in English, German or Chinese.
+You can send me an email in English, German or Chinese.

 &#x2709; linghui[at]outlook.de